lamps-lab/ETDMiner/README.md

 ### metadata_correction

-This is a tool to fill out the missing metadata in the database (i.e., pates_etds).
+This is an application to fill out the missing metadata in the database (i.e., pates_etds).

 [Go to the sub-folder](metadata_correction/src/)